Factorial multiparameter Hecke von Neumann algebras and representations of groups acting on right-angled buildings: Factoriality

 \textbf{Case 1}: $d = 1$.
 In this case, $\Gamma$ is a complete graph.
 So we can find three pairwise different vertices $s,t,u$ of $\Gamma$ such that $q_s \leq q_t$.
 Thanks to the induction hypothesis, Lemma \ref{lem:remove-arrows-head} applies.

 \textbf{Case 2}: $d \geq 2$.
 In this case we will distinguish several possibilities.

-\textbf{Subcase 2.1}: Suppose that there exists a vertex $s\in S$ which is a leaf.
+\textbf{Subcase 2.1}: Suppose that there exists a vertex $s\in S$ which is a leaf, i.e.\ it has degree $1$.
 Fix its unique adjacent vertex $t$.
 If $q_s \leq q_t$, we can apply Lemma \ref{lem:remove-arrows-head} to conclude the induction.
 Otherwise, Lemma \ref{lem:remove-edge} can be applied.

 \textbf{Subcase 2.2}: Suppose that $\Gamma$ admits no leaves and there exists a triple of vertices $o,s, s'\in S$ such that $s \sim s'$, the distance from $o$ to $s$ equals $d$, and so does the distance from $o$ to $s'$.
 Then $\Gamma$ remains connected upon removing either of the vertices $s$ or $s'$, as follows from the fact that $d$ is the diameter of $\Gamma$.
 Hence the induction hypothesis ensures that Lemma \ref{lem:remove-arrows-head} can be applied in a way depending on whether $q_s \leq q_{s'}$ or $q_{s'} \leq q_s$.